HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 Therefore, it becomes imperative to explore a solution that enables the creation of genuine end-to-end encryption (E2EE) for communications within the Chinese region.
 ## Ideas
+## Implementation
+For Windows system, we should use a WeChat hook to use reverse engineering to retrieve the message from WeChat application and forward it to a  local HTTP port.
+Also, this hook also needs to receive a post message through the API.
+There is a open source GitHub repo to provide this function. (reference)

+For Android system, we will based on [fcitx5-android](https://github.com/fcitx5-android/fcitx5-android) , which is an app with thousands of stars.
+This keyboard mainly based on local dictionaries with regular updates.
+It does not send the user input to any other third parties.
 ### Function design
 The encryption protocol we need to choose a type that can easily exchange them online, which here I think a RSA protocol would be a good beginning.
 After the app is fully implemented, we can add more protocols including J-Pake (developed by Dr. Feng Hao, references) and Signal for easier and safer key exchange.